 In the cloud backup vs. local backup debate, both options have their advantages and disadvantages.
-Often, the decision of using one or the other -- or both -- comes down to an organization's specific needs.
+Often, the decision of using one or the other -- or, in some instances, both -- comes down to an organization's specific needs.

 What is cloud backup?

-Cloud data backup options include backing up directly to a public cloud, such as AWS or Microsoft Azure, or backing up to a service provider's private cloud.
-The newer cloud-to-cloud backup involves backing up data that originates in the cloud -- in SaaS applications such as Salesforce and Office 365 -- to another cloud.
+Cloud data backup options include backing up directly to a public cloud such as AWS, Google or Microsoft Azure, or backing up to a service provider's private cloud.
+The newer cloud-to-cloud backup involves backing up data that originates in the cloud -- in SaaS applications, such as Salesforce and Office 365 -- to another cloud.
 Using multiple clouds is another recent cloud computing trend, and organizations need backup for that type of platform as well.

 An organization can move to a cloud backup approach by choosing cloud seeding.
-This traditional-cloud crossover is a process by which the organization uploads a full backup to a local storage device that is then sent to the cloud provider for uploading.
+This traditional-cloud crossover is a process by which the organization uploads a full backup to a local storage device that is then sent to the cloud provider for uploading, such as an AWS Snowball Edge device.
 An organization can instead choose to start backing up directly to the cloud.
-But depending on the amount of data, this process could take a long time over a network.
+But, depending on the amount of data, this process could take a long time over a network.

 Local backup, sometimes referred to as traditional backup, is a longstanding form of backing up data at an organization's primary site.
 Organizations typically use disk-based hardware for this backup.
 Backup software manages the copying of data to the hardware.
 Sometimes that software is integrated with the hardware, or it runs separately.
 Data reduction features, such as deduplication, decrease the amount of data backed up on the disk.

 Tape was the more common traditional backup medium before disk took over in the early 2000s.
 In the tape backup process, an organization moves data to a tape cartridge that resides in a library.
-Organizations still use tape today, typically for immutable, offline protection against ransomware and other cyberattacks, or for long-term archiving.
-The latest version of LTO-8 offers 30 TB compressed capacity per cartridge.
+Organizations still use tape today, typically for immutable offline protection against ransomware and other cyber attacks, or for long-term archiving.
+LTO-9, the latest version of the Linear Tape-Open format, offers 45 TB of compressed capacity per cartridge.
 Tape is another storage device option that helps fulfill that 3-2-1 rule of data backup.

 A new twist to the cloud backup vs. local backup story involves backing up SaaS data to a local device.
 In this case, data originating in the cloud -- such as Office 365 emails -- is backed up to local storage.